-This course will further build on the

-nurses' ability to practise professional nursing by utilizing knowledge, skills, values judgment, and the ability to apply these safely, competently, and ethically in the simulated practice setting.
+This course will further build on the nurses' ability to practise professional nursing by utilizing knowledge, skills, values judgment, and the ability to apply these safely, competently, and ethically in the simulated practice setting.
 Students will utilize the Langara Decision Making Framework (DMF) to critically analyze client and contextual data and apply clinical decision making skills to complex simulated client scenarios.
 Communication, team collaboration, critical thinking, leadership, and relevant documentation in the clinical setting are emphasized.
-Substantially nursing exam type questions are included.
+Substantially Equivalent Competency (SEC) skills and nursing exam type questions are included.